Are Dash Cams Legal? Guidance for Every US State

 Dash Cam Dos and Don’ts

-Following the below guidelines will keep you out of trouble with local law enforcement just about everywhere when using your dash cam.
+Following the guidelines below will keep you out of trouble with local law enforcement everywhere when using your dash cam.

 Do:

-• Mount the camera in a place where it doesn’t obstruct your view in any way.
+• Mount the camera in a place where it doesn’t obstruct your view.
 Installation behind the rearview mirror or on the dashboard itself is best.

 • Inform passengers that your dash cam records video (and audio, if necessary).